-By definition, a drop cookie is one where the dough is simply collected (by a spoon or ice cream scooper) and placed or “dropped” onto the cookie sheet.
-It truly is one of the easiest kinds of cookies to be made.
-An example of a classic North American drop cookie is of course the oatmeal cookie; if you are of Italian origin, you might be familiar with another drop cookie; these Italian Choco Orange Spice Drop Cookies.
+By definition, a drop cookie is one where the dough is collected (by a spoon or ice cream scoop) and placed or “dropped” onto the cookie sheet.
+It truly is one of the easiest kinds of cookies to make.

-Although I consider this recipe to be in the category of drop cookies, I will add one step to this simple process; let me explain what I mean.
+Although I consider this recipe to be in the category of drop cookies, I will add one simple step to this simple process.
+I’ll explain in a minute…

-I will usually whisk the room temperature eggs on medium-high speed until they are frothy looking.
-This will usually take about 3-4 minutes with the whisk attachment of the stand mixture.
+I will usually whisk the room temperature eggs on medium-high speed until they are frothy-looking.
+This takes about 3-4 minutes with the whisk attachment of the stand mixture.